 Getting machines to seamlessly interact with humans using natural language has been a challenge ever since Alan Turing practically invented modern computing.

-We’re a little bit closer to that goal than we were in the 1960’s with ELIZA, but there are still some challenges businesses face.
+We’re a little bit closer to that goal than we were in the 1960s with ELIZA, but businesses still face some key challenges with understanding and anticipating user intents.

 To program a chatbot to talk to your customers, you need to know what your customers want to talk about.
 Learn about the most frequently asked questions your customers are asking.
 Then, research phrase variations of these questions.
 The expert recommendation is to train chatbots to understand at least fifty phrase variations.